 Taking a refreshing shower can be helpful if your body temperature rises to a dangerously high level.
 The shower will cool you down and relax you, helping you deal with possible feelings of anxiety.

 Alcohol Detox California Style

-Alcohol withdrawal can be dangerous, and the ongoing pandemic has only increased its potential dangers.
+Alcohol withdrawal can be dangerous, and the pandemic has only increased its potential dangers.
 This has further increased the need to seek professional treatment.
 At Avedis Detox in Tarzana, our alcohol detox program enables patients to safely remove alcohol from their systems and transition gradually into recovery.
 Some of the treatments we offer at our inpatient rehab center include:

-Going through alcohol withdrawal during coronavirus can be difficult.
+Going through alcohol withdrawal during the coronavirus can be difficult.
 Depending on the severity of your symptoms, withdrawal is more manageable when you have professional support.
 Get in touch with Avedis Detox at 833.514.0579 and allow us to help you in your recovery.